Contrast-Security-OSS/docs/content/installation/setup/configuration/DistributedConfiguration.md

 ### Install Tomcat and Java

 This process varies based on your operating system.
-You'll need to install:
+You must install:

 * Tomcat 7 (Contrast recommends Tomcat 7.0.61)
 * Java 7 (Contrast recommends Java 1.7.0_80)